This blog may contain affiliate links. Read our disclosure policy for more info.

 2. La Fortuna

-Many believe La Fortuna to be the adventure capital of Costa Rica – with an abundance of heart-racing activities on offer, from exploring Venado Caves to El Salto Ropeswing, and there are even whitewater rafting tours on nearby Rio Balsa and Rio Sarapiqui!
+Many believe La Fortuna to be the adventure capital of Costa Rica – with an abundance of heart-racing tours on offer, from exploring Venado Caves to El Salto Ropeswing, and there are even whitewater rafting tours on nearby Rio Balsa and Rio Sarapiqui!

 But, in my opinion, one of the best things to do in La Fortuna is ziplining.
 It’s the perfect day activity for me because you get to see breathtaking scenery while speeding through the treetops!